 Individual assignments and exams will be graded using suitable scales.
-In general, to get full credit (100%) for a problem your solution must be correct and well justified.
+In general, to get full credit (100%) for a problem your solution must be correct with complete explanations and calculations.
 Partial credit will be given for incomplete or partly correct solutions.
 No credit (0%) will be given for problems not attempted, assignments not turned in or quizzes and exams missed without good reason.